Are you having troubles with sleep?

 Well in a way, nothing really.

-Though from another perspective, being grateful towards life and in this case more specifically your warm home, room and bed, can do wonders in relieving you from redundant overthinking.
+Though from another, deeper perspective, being grateful towards life and in this case more specifically your warm home, room and bed is a beautiful meditation in and of itself, which in turn can relieve you from redundant overthinking.

 How to do it?